nishimura5/behavior_senpai/README.md

 The file name of the video on which keypoint detection was performed is recorded.
 Addition to attrs is done by [app_detector.py][app_detect] ([detector_proc.py][detector_proc]).

+#### created

+Dates and times when the track file was created are recorded in the format "%Y-%m-%d %H-%M-%S". additions to attrs are made in [app_detector.py][app_detect] ([detector_proc.py][detector_proc]).

 #### next, prev

 Long videos captured by a video camera may be split during recording due to camera specifications.
-Since Track files are paired with video files, they are also split.
-'Next' and 'prev' record the sequence of split Track files.
+Since Track files are paired with video files, they are also split. 'next' and 'prev' record the sequence of split Track files.
 Addition to attrs is done by [app_track_list.py][app_track_list].

 ### Security Considerations